BEST THINGS TO DO IN ZURICH IN WINTER + TRAVEL TIPS

 The show begins with a grand parade that takes place along the Bahnhofstrasse, one of Zurich’s most famous streets.
 This parade features marching bands, floats, and performers from around the world who come together to entertain the crowds.

 After the parade, a stunning fireworks show is held in front of Zurich’s Old Town Hall.
-For those wishing to experience an even more grand celebration, there are plenty of private parties and events taking place throughout the city.
+For those wishing to experience an even grander celebration, there are plenty of private parties and events taking place throughout the city.

 Lindt – Home of Chocolate